streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 ## Working with streams

-You can create new streams either manually in the user interface or by using the <g:link controller="help" action="api">stream API</g:link>.
+You can create new streams either manually in the user interface or by using the <g:link controller="help" action="api">API</g:link>.
 Each stream is identified by a unique ID.
 There’s no technical limit on the total number of streams.

 If you want to create a stream manually, go to the <kbd>Streams</kbd> tab.
 There’s a button which looks like this: